Our mission

 In this article, we introduce a completely noninvasive ultrasonic retina prosthesis, featuring a customized ultrasound 2D array which allows for simultaneous imaging and stimulation.
 This is a significant extension of our previous BME Frontiers work on first in vivo blind animal demonstration.

-2024.5: New Communications Medicine article on “A domain knowledge-based interpretable deep learning system for improving clinical breast ultrasound diagnosis.”
+May 2024: New Nature Communications Medicine article on “A domain knowledge-based interpretable deep learning system for improving clinical breast ultrasound diagnosis.”

 In this article, we report the first explainable deep learning system to improve breast cancer risk prediction by leveraging multimodal multiview ultrasound images.
 We compare its performance with radiologists who used BI-RADS in clinical practice and see how their performance improved with AI assistance.